 Also, the State Department has made it clear that this list will change over time, so make sure to double check the list before you go.

 Want help navigating this issue?
-Send us a message.
+Contact one of our Heroes.

 You must keep all of your receipts and records for five years.

 Many of us don’t even take receipts at the cash register anymore.
 We just don’t want the tiny slips of paper cluttering up our pockets and purses.
-But in Cuba, you need to take each receipt and keep it.
+But when you travel to Cuba, you need to take each receipt and keep it.
 Tuck them all away carefully in an envelope and don’t lose them.
 Most likely, you won’t be asked for them, but if you ever are, you need to have them.

 But that’s it.
 Americans are allowed to travel to Cuba and it’s easy to plan a trip.

-Your Cuban travel expert can help you figure out the logistics and give you insider recommendations on activities you’ll love.
+Our Cuban travel experts can help you figure out the logistics and give you insider recommendations on activities you’ll love.
 Just input a few of your travel preferences to find the expert in your travel style.